ofnote/tsalib/README.md

 <details>
     <summary>
-    Shape annotations/assertions turn out to be useful in many ways: (More ..)
+    Developers benefit from shape annotations/assertions in many ways: (more ..)
     </summary>
     * Quickly verify the variable shapes when writing new transformations or modifying existing modules.
     * Assertions and annotations remain the same even if the actual dimension sizes change.
     * Faster *debugging*: if you annotate-as-you-go, the tensor variable shapes are explicit in code, readily available for a quick inspection.
 No more adhoc shape `print`ing when investigating obscure shape errors.